APPROVED Workspace Provider list 2018

-The Workspace Provider List is compiled by Hackney Council and is available to developers to ensure they partner with a recognised provider as they design and plan new schemes, as well as start-ups and SMEs looking for premises in the borough.
+The Workspace Provider List is assessed and compiled by Hackney Council and is available to developers to ensure they partner with a recognised provider as they design and plan new schemes.
+SMEs looking for office or desk space with a workspace provider are invited to contact any of the providers listed below to enquire about availability and prices.

 The listed providers are committed to hosting and supporting businesses at different stages of development and across the growing sectors of the borough’s economy, providing a range of affordable, flexible and grow-on space for Hackney businesses.